 In 2017, the Cornerstone Children program was instituted.
 Thus far, we held a Who Is Jesus Easter Egg Hunt, Praise Breakfast and have many more exciting youth and adult programs planned throughout the year.

 A retirement banquet was held for Reverend Isaiah Wiggins in 2018.
 We thank him for his many years of faithful service and wish him the best.

 Our journey is not over.
 In 2019, we welcomed Reverend Harold S. Booker to guide us to through this next phase of growing stronger in the Word for the Word is God.

-2020 the year of vision brought us Reverend Jeffery L. Stanford to be our Pastor Elect.
+2020 the year of vision brought us Reverend Jeffery L. Stanford to be our Senior Pastor.
 We look forward to bringing the visions that God has given him to fruition at Progressive Baptist Church.